fearlessfrog/MSFS_Universal_Announcer/generated.md

 ## Best Practices

 - **Keep text natural**: Write announcements as you would speak them naturally
-- **Avoid complex formatting**: SSML and tag variants are not yet supported, but looking at it
+- **Avoid complex formatting**: SSML and tag variants are not yet supported, but looking at it, e.g. pitch, speed
 - **Test thoroughly**: Use the Test Voice feature to ensure your templates sound correct
 - **Plan for fallbacks**: Design templates that work well even when some data is unavailable
 - **Audio Mix**: I'll add some sort of 'PA mix overlay' to make the voice sound more PA ish, coming soon.